 Echo theology teachers could be placed in the same school, but they would each have a separate mentor and separate teaching responsibilities.

 Yes.
-Due to varied work hours, apprentices and theology teachers are required to have their own vehicle during the two-year program.
+Due to varied work hours, apprentices and theology teachers are each required to have their own vehicle during the two-year program.

 Post-Echo PlansWhat do most Echo graduates do after Echo?

 Those who have completed the Echo program and have received the M.A. degree in Theology have taken diverse and inspiring paths, including: